 For darker firing bodies like M390, we recommend using the GA6A base Alberta Slip glaze.

-We recommend a specific gravity of 1.5 (to get that divide the total weight of powder by 1.08 to determine the amount of water).
-To prepare it for use, add the powder to 90% of the water and mix until it flows well.
+For a one-coat dipping glaze we recommend a specific gravity of 1.5 (to get that divide the total weight of powder by 1.08 to determine the amount of water).
+Yield is about 1.2 litres per kg of dry powder.
+To prepare it for use as a single layer dipping glaze, add the powder to 90% of the water and mix until it flows well.
 Then adjust the amount of water to get the right specific gravity (more water to lower it).
 If needed, adjust the viscosity to prepare for sieving through 80 mesh.
 If the slurry is thin, there is a danger of it settling out while sieving, so it must be gelled.
 To do that add enough flocculant (vinegar, epsom salts) so that the slurry mass stops motion in about 5 seconds after mixing or stirring is ceased.
 Flocculants are powerful, only a few drops of vinegar (or pinches of crushed epsom salts) per gallon are needed.

 After sieving do a final viscosity adjustment to make the slurry thixotropic (thixotropic liquids gel after motion stops).
 You can "see" the slurry thixotropy by noting a "bounce-back" on final stop-motion after stirring.
 Add enough flocculant to get stop-motion in around 2 seconds (in a 1-2 gallon bucket).
 As before, be careful in adding the flocculant, it is easy to add too much and get a bucket of jelly (if that happens add (by the drop) Darvan to re-thin it).
 When the slurry is right, you can two-second-dip a piece and on withdrawal it will drain well, gel quickly, only a few drips will fall and on turn-over the glaze will not run back down.
 It will apply in an even layer on dense or porous bisque.
 This "rheological state" of the glaze slurry can change on storage so be ready to adjust it later.
 Recheck the specific gravity from time to time and, if needed, adjust by adding or removing water.